aminalhazwani/blog.newsboy.co/_posts/2014-10-31-the-influence-of-social-media-on-news.md

 A Fall 2012 report found that on a smartphone, 61% of mobile news users got news “mostly” from their mobile browsers vs. 28% “mostly” from apps.

 For the majority of sites studied here, visitors coming from Facebook were younger than visitors coming to the site directly or through search.
 This was true for both 18- to 24- year-olds and 25- to 34-year-olds.

+EDIT: The influence of social media in fiction journalism.
+[The Newsroom TV series against Twitter](http://grantland.com/hollywood-prospectus/the-six-lessons-of-the-internet-according-to-the-newsroom/).